biberhund/scashcpp/README.md

 -----------------------------
-Scash is a peer-to-peer Proof of Stake Velocity digital currency with an initial Proof of Work mining distribution period lasting up to 476,918 coins mined (estimated at height 300 000).
+Scash is a peer-to-peer Proof of Stake Velocity digital currency with an initial Proof of Work mining distribution period lasting up to 476,918 coins mined.
 After the initial mining distribution period is over, the network will transition into an energy efficient Proof of Stake Velocity algorithm which will reward balance holders on the network a 8% staking annual interest.